puppetlabs/puppet-docs/source/puppet/5.5/http_api/http_report.md

 Save
 ----
-The HTTP or HTTPS endpoint for sending reports to the master is:
+The http(s) endpoint for sending reports to the master is:

     PUT /puppet/v3/report/:nodename?environment=:environment